damladmrk/YZABootcamp/README.md

 - Landing page has been starting to initialize.
 - Classification data selected from [Harvard's public dataset](https://dataverse.harvard.edu/file.xhtml?fileId=7440350&version=1.1)
 - Data analysis and encoding is done using [Google Colab](https://colab.research.google.com/drive/1BTZX11qrY4josVxjID8QFkFvOXPcXtzf?usp=sharing)
+- Questions are decided respect to other clinical questionnaires(in terms of questions, length etc.)

 #### 🎯 Total Points / How We Decide:
-- **Target:**
+- **Target:**  160 Points
 - **Completed:**

 #### 🔄 Daily Scrum:
 - Conducted daily with the messages and weekly voice calls.
+- Plus we connected in our sheets' comment sections.

 - 🚧 **In Progress:**
-  - Website development
-  - Data cleaning
+  -
 - ⏭️ **Upcoming:**
-  - Model architecture setup
-  - Form structure & JSON transformation
-  - Answer-to-score algorithm
+  -

 #### 🔍 Retrospective:
+-  What went well?
+-  What didn’t go well?
--
+-  What can we improve?
+-  What should we change next time?

 <details>
   <summary>📸 Screenshots & Files</summary>